balancer/balancer-api/README.md

 If you encounter any unexpected issues during deployment, please ensure that:

 - you are using NodeJS version 14.X
-- the AWS region you are trying to deploy is exactly the same one that was used during the bootstrapping process.
+- the AWS region you are trying to deploy is exactly the same one that was used during the bootstrapping process